twineworks/tweakflow/site/content/modules/std.md

 `(string pattern) -> function`

-Returns a predicate function `f` accepting one string argument, that checks if the argument matches the given `pattern` completely.
+Returns a predicate function `f` accepting one string argument `x` that checks if the argument matches the given `pattern` completely.
 Calling `f` with a `nil` argument returns `nil`.

 Throws an error if `pattern` is `nil` or not a valid regular expression.